 You’ll be glad of them when you’re walking back to your room in the dark!

 Top tip: keep your luggage weight under control by wearing your walking shoes to travel in.

-Read more about how to access your cash abroad
+Read more about how to avoid bank fees when you travel

 Top tip: have the details of your health insurance at hand as some of the lodges ask you to complete the information as part of the check in process.